second chance pal

 Once the animal has been in your home for a week, it is time to report your findings to the shelter.
-Fill out the Foster Status Report and submit to the shelter.
-This would also be a good time to submit photos you've taken as well.
+Email the shelter and scp's director; this would also be a good time to submit photos you've taken as well.

 If you are artistically inclined, you might choose to make up some fliers to place around the county in businesses or schools, making sure to ask permission, of course.
 Colorful, cute photos, along with creative graphics, tend to draw the most interest.
 Remember to include your contact information.
 Although the shelter is ultimately responsible for making the final decisions regarding the permanent homing of the pet, you can list your phone number on the fliers and encourage interested adopters to come and meet the pet either in your home or at the shelter, when you can be present to supervise and answer questions.
 As a foster parent in these situations, you can be the first and best line of defense in the screening process.

 In addition to providing the initial behavior assessment, a simple health exam, initial vaccinations, spay/neuter services and micro chipping, the shelter also will provide you with these foster care guidelines, a foster application form, a foster care agreement to be signed by both parties, information on adoption procedures, and any other paperwork necessary to assist with the transition of the animal’s care and location. second chance pals is willing to promote adoption of each pet as if that pet was still housed at the shelter.

 Before the start of your fostering career, a second chance pals representative will interview you and inspect your home to determine the safety of your environment and assess your ability to properly care for pets.
 Shelter staff will also check with your vet to make sure your own pets are healthy and up-to-date on vaccinations.
 This home visit and interview process will provide you with the opportunity to ask questions.